-*The birth of Sarah Forten Purvis is celebrated on this date in 1814.
-She was a Black poet and abolitionist.
-Sarah Louisa Forten was born in Philadelphia, Pennsylvania.
-She was one of the "Forten Sisters," which included Harriet and Margaretta.
+*This date in 1814 is celebrated as the birth date of Sarah Forten Purvis, a Black poet and abolitionist.
+Sarah Louisa Forten was born in Philadelphia, Pennsylvania, one of the "Forten Sisters," which included Harriet and Margaretta.

 Her mother was Charlotte Vandine Forten, and her father was the Black abolitionist James Forten.
 Her sisters were Harriet Forten Purvis and Margaretta Forten.
 Sarah Louisa Forten Purvis and her sisters received a private education and were members of the Female Literary Association, a sisterhood of Black women founded by Sarah Mapps Douglass.
 Forten Purvis was a poet and began her literary legacy through this organization, where she anonymously developed essays and poems.